 As you can see, things can get extremely hot, extremely quickly!

 You don’t want that kind of flammability on a grill, something that is presumably closer to your house than that bonfire!
-Make no mistake: your chances for an accident skyrockets if you try to ignite a grill with gasoline.
+Make no mistake: your chances for an accident skyrocket if you try to ignite a grill with gasoline (or kerosene and diesel for that matter).

 Even ignoring the potential for accidents, starting charcoal briquettes with gasoline is generally as effective as pushing mud uphill.
 The gasoline burns too quickly to reliably ignite the charcoal.
 In the end, you’ll just have a gnarly smell, cold charcoal, and a delayed barbecue (if you’re lucky).